Let's Create a Contact Form

 In the ContactFacade

-better to move it to the configuration file.
-How to do it?
+would be better to move this into the configuration file.
+How can we do that?

-class and replace the email string with a variable passed by the
+class, replacing the hardcoded email string with a variable passed through the

 constructor: